Donate

 Cheetah conservation work

-In the field and behind the scenes, we’re working at the cutting-edge to help overcome the threats facing endangered cheetahs in Africa and support the recovery of this Vulnerable species.
+From research to fieldwork, we’re working at the cutting-edge to help overcome the threats facing endangered cheetahs in Africa and support the recovery of this vulnerable species.

 Cheetahs once roamed freely across Africa and southwest Asia.
 Today, fewer than 7,000 remain in the wild worldwide In Africa, there are just 30 known populations of cheetahs and that number continues to decline.
 In Asia, there are three tiny and critically endangered populations in Iran.